Western Rivers Conservancy

 Project Atlas: Evolution

-Plot twist!
 After launch, we were able to see how users interacted with the atlas and understand where friction points existed.

 • Overall, a more visual, immersive experience better aligned with the original project goals.